 “Further on down you’ve got Kirkcudbright, which is Scotland’s artist capital, and then next to that, you’ve got Wigtown which is the nation’s book capital.
 So why can’t Cumnock come together and become Scotland’s first sustainable town?”

-The report can be viewed from 52.30 on BBC I-Player here.
+The report was also initially available on BBC I-Player here.

 For more information about the Cumnock Green Town pilot, or the work of Scotland’s Towns Partnership in supporting Scotland’s towns, please contact us or visit our website.